Bad breath, also known as halitosis, is a common problem that can affect anyone of any age.

 This routine should make sure your dentures stay fresh and clean and avoid the build-up of plaque, which could cause bad breath.

-The 247 dentist can recommend the best way to clean your teeth and gums and show you any areas you might be missing.
-They can also ensure that any signs of gum disease are noted early on.
-They can also arrange for you to register with a dentist so that you can have regular check-ups to ensure any gum issues are dealt with in the long-term.
+The 247 Dentist can recommend the best way to clean your teeth and gums and show you any areas you might be missing.
+With an emergency dental appointment we can ensure that any signs of gum disease are noted early on, and arrange for you to register with a dentist so that you can have regular check-ups and avoid long-term dental problems through effective treatments and health checks.